 are more examples of possibilities.
 Unfortunately, the burgeoning technology of the word is largely behind or lost when it comes to medicine, mostly

 due to state or federal government restrictions, as well as threats of malpractice lawsuits.
 Remember, this is a free country and citizens are supposed

 to have choices!
 Patients always have a choice whether they apply self-diagnosis & treatment, go to an online doc, call a national nurse helpline, make

 an outpatient appointment, or whatever.
 Government/legal restrictions only hamper what could otherwise be an efficient system with seemingly unlimited options.

 ConclusionAdmittedly, some of these suggestions may be difficult to implement.
 And there are plenty of disadvantages to following certain points.
 But the fact is, any controversial issue is going to have advantages and disadvantages.
 There is no easy solution.
 Otherwise, the issue wouldn't be controversial.
 However, the downsides of any action can paralyze us to the point where we do nothing.
 We have to analyze all the choices and come up with the solution that has the greatest weight of pros over cons.
 You might have noticed, but the old system also has a few flaws too.

 "Always listen to the experts.
 They'll tell you what can't be done and why.
 Then do it."--Robert Heinlein

 "The significant problems we face cannot be solved at the same level of thinking we were at when we created them."--Albert Einstein

 "Insanity is doing the same thing over and over again and expecting a different result."--Albert Einstein

-Joe Messerli at email@example.com .
+Email any additional ideas and comments to Joe Messerli at email@example.com .